-

 In a medium bowl add sautéed onion, celery, and tomato mixture, crumbled bacon, cornbread stuffing, a dash of parsley, 2 tablespoons melted butter and 1/4 cup chicken stock.
 Mix until combined.

-Gently fillet turkey breasts not cutting all the way through
+Lay turkey breasts on cutting board.
+Gently fillet turkey breasts not cutting all the way through.

 Open up turkey breasts.
 Lay plastic wrap over the turkey and pound with a kitchen mallet till thinned.